Vehicle registration plates of Ghana: Supplemental plates

 FZB is issued as a special identification by Ghana Free Zone Board.

-Types of Vehicle Registration Plates
+Types

-There are several types of vehicle registration plates in Ghana: black print on a white background (for private vehicles), black print on a yellow background (for commercial vehicles), green print on a white background (for agricultural equipment such as tractor) white print on a red background (for diplomats), and white print on a blue background (for motorcycles only).
+Several types of vehicle registration plates are available in Ghana: black on white background (for private vehicles), black on yellow (for commercial vehicles), green on white (for agricultural equipment such as tractor), white on red (for diplomats), and white on blue (for motorcycles).

-Vehicles with Special Mark
+Vehicles with special mark

 The DVLA refers to vehicles with personalised or customised plates as Vehicles with Special Mark.
-It costs GH¢21,994.50 ($1333) to get his or her preferred phrase, text or name on his or her vehicle's plate.
+It costs GH¢21,994.50 ($1333) to get a personalized plate.

-Government Plates
+Government plates

-The current number plate for government vehicles has been in use since January 6, 2014 when a vehicle re-registration exercise for government vehicles was started by the Ministry of Road and Transport.
-A statement signed by the Transport Minister Dziva Aku Attivor reads "This is to ensure a judicious application of Government expenditure specifically on the utilization of government vehicles in Ghana as part of Government desire to prudently manage public resources."
+The number plate for government vehicles originated in January 6, 2014 when a vehicle re-registration exercise for government vehicles was started by the Ministry of Road and Transport.
+A statement signed by Transport Minister Dziva Aku Attivor reads "This is to ensure a judicious application of Government expenditure specifically on the utilization of government vehicles in Ghana as part of Government desire to prudently manage public resources."